Friday, June 17, 2011

 Data collection isn't the most fun topic.
 Before iPads, my folders for kids were full of sticky notes, therapy data forms, attendance forms, and other assorted loose items.
 At progress report time, I would try to study my hand-written data for trends, and come up with some percentages to show growth, or lack of growth.
 For children with multiple goals, or those with collaborative goals, consistent data collection was even more challenging!

 Step 2 In the top line, give your form a title.
 If you are collecting data for an IEP, you can name it after the IEP.
 If it's some other purpose, call it something else!!
+Then pick a theme (for IEP stuff, I usually go with the plain form.
+It's up to you, though.)
+Then click OK.

-Step 3 Now you are ready for the fun stuff.
+Step 3 Now you are ready for the fun part.
 You get to create questions for your form.
 These questions, in my case, are taken directly from specific IEPs or treatment plans.
 You will be creating one form per client

 Some questions lend themselves to different types of responses.
 If you need the date of a session, or the number of minutes seen recorded, this might work with a 'text' response.
 If you are recording whether a child met or didn't meet an objective, multiple choice (yes/no), might work better.
 If you want to record an anecdotal response, select 'paragraph text'.